shaik1002/biggitlabbomb/doc/ci/jobs/ci_job_token.md

 If a project is public or internal, you can access some features without being on the allowlist.
 For example, you can fetch artifacts from the project's public pipelines.
 This access can also [be restricted](#limit-job-token-scope-for-public-or-internal-projects).

-## Job token feature access

-The CI/CD job token can only access the following features and API endpoints:

 | Feature                                                                                               | Additional details |
 |-------------------------------------------------------------------------------------------------------|--------------------|